-It is used in the making of jackets, bags and shoes among many other products that are daily items.
-We’ve all heard of Nubuck leather, so much so; many people have found themselves confused between Nubuck and Suede, all thanks to the striking resemblance they both have.
+Nubuck leather is used in the making of jackets, bags and shoes among many other products that are daily items.
+We’ve all heard of nubuck leather, so much so; that many people have found themselves confused between Nubuck and suede leather, all thanks to the striking resemblance they both have.
 In this article, we shall cover all there is to know about Nubuck resulting in a better understanding of what this globally popular material really is.

 Make and Origin of Nubuck Leather

 It is a slight nap of short fibre or bristles that highlight a soft, velvety surface giving a unique texture.
 This is often confused with suede which in fact is Nubuck.
 Traditionally made from deer, moose, or elk, Nubuck is currently made of calfskin leather as well.
 This gives it a soft texture.
 As Nubuck comes from the outermost layer of skin or hide, that is; top-grain leather, or even full-grain leather for added durability, it almost always has a very natural look that includes such elements as birthmarks or imperfections of different kinds.
 It undergoes sanding and buffing on the grain side which is how it gets this particularly striking look and feel.